 Comprehensive Evaluation and Treatment

-Pinnacle Recovery also values collaboration with outside providers, whether it is the client's primary physician, psychiatrist, therapist.
+Pinnacle Recovery also values collaboration with outside providers, whether it is the client’s primary physician, psychiatrist, or therapist.
 Pinnacle Recovery will also assist with referrals to other specialists and all clients will be discharged with a primary care provider or psychiatrist when appropriate for ongoing treatment.
-We fax all of our labs and final note to their primary care provider, outpatient psychiatrist and/or outpatient therapist.
+We fax all of our labs and final note to their primary care provider, outpatient psychiatrist, and/or outpatient therapist.

-What is Medication Assisted Treatment for Addiction (MAT)?
+What is Medication-Assisted Treatment for Addiction (MAT)?

 Medication-assisted treatment (MAT) is the use of medications, in combination with cognitive and behavioral therapy, to provide a “whole-patient” approach to the treatment of substance use disorders.
 Medications used in MAT are approved by the Food and Drug Administration (FDA) and MAT programs are clinically driven and tailored to meet each individual’s needs.